Consultations 301-262-5500

 What Is a Limited and Absolute Divorce in Maryland?

-Posted on September 08, 2017 in Uncategorized
+Posted on September 08, 2017 in Divorce

 When a Maryland couple becomes engaged they’re pretty much on cloud nine.
 Nothing can distract a couple from their love.
 But, a divorce can happen to any couple, no matter how in love they may seem at the start of their marriage.
 In Maryland, there are two types of divorce, a limited divorce and an absolute divorce.
 These two types of divorce allow for flexibility for couples whose marriage may be ending.